 Like muscle mass retention, mitochondrial biogenesis declines with age.
-Mitochondrial dysfunction is now a subject of large consideration and study, and I intend to write more about this important subject later on.
+Mitochondrial dysfunction is now a subject of large consideration and study, as I referenced in the writing “Minding your Mitochondria.”
 If the mitochondria are not robust in number and healthy in their function, then the cells will not perform correctly.

 The heart calming practices described in previous paragraphs will help mitigate another blood sugar and brain health demon…which is stress.
-Stress deranges the important hormonal communication cascades which exist between the hypothalamus, the pituitary gland, and the adrenal glands…the HPA axis.
+Stress deranges the important hormonal communication cascades which exist between the hypothalamus, the pituitary gland, and the adrenal glands, which is known as the HPA axis.

 HPA-D is the acronym bestowed for HPA-Dysregulation, commonly present as a source of blood sugar problems and insulin resistance.
 This is a complicated subject, and this somewhat complicated link will give you some ideas to think about on this subject.
 Specialized testing for this very common problem can lead to the kind of helpful information which can help one onto the road to recovery of hormonal balance, good energy, and weight loss.

 An Important Note about Exercise Trainers